TylerBerzzz/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*3.
 Build a working prototype of the system.\*\*\*** Do think about the user interface: if someone encountered these bananas somewhere in the wild, would they know how to interact with them?
 Should they know what to expect?

+We thought about the user.
+At first we considered only having a communication message to notify the user of closeness, but then thought that the best path was to add light.
+Humans are more accustomed to light (and color) for explaining the status of sensory objects.
+This human instinct would make it easy to pair close proximity with increasing brightness intensity.
+Future improvements would to be to add stop light colors and sound to the interaction.

 **\*\*\*4.
 Document the working prototype in use.\*\*\*** It may be helpful to record a Zoom session where you should the input in one location clearly causing response in another location.
 ![image](https://user-images.githubusercontent.com/30520534/200143756-7a0bfa1e-5428-4062-8889-9f2fc726352c.png)